replayio/docs/src/app/quickstart/page.md

 description: Record your first replay with the Replay browser in under a minute.
 ---

 Recording your application with the Replay browser lets you capture a bug once and inspect it after the fact without having to reproduce it again.
-This makes it possible to
+This makes it possible to:

 - [Share the replay as a URL with your team so others can inspect it as if they were there when you recorded it.](/time-travel-intro/collaborative-devtools)
 - [Debug the replay with `console.log` added in at any point of the recording.](/time-travel-intro/add-console-logs-on-the-fly)